LiShenghao813/AttentionAE-sc/README.md

 For applying AttentionAE-sc, the convenient way is  run ["run_AttentionAE-sc.py"](https://github.com/LiShenghao813/AttentionAE-sc/blob/main/run_AttentionAE-sc.py).

 Please place the scRNA-seq dataset you want to analyze in the directory ["./Data/AnnData"](https://github.com/LiShenghao813/AttentionAE-sc/tree/main/Data/AnnData), where is the default for model input.
-If you want to calculate the similarity between the predicted clustering resluts and the true cell labels (based on NMI or ARI score), please transmit your true labels into the "adata.obs['celltype']" and setting the argument "-celltype" to True.
+If you want to calculate the similarity between the predicted clustering resluts and the true cell labels (based on NMI or ARI score), please transmit your true labels into the "adata.obs['celltype']" and setting the argument "-celltype" to **True**.

 argument: